• Home

 The USS Hobson, a Gleaves-class destroyer minesweeper, was also named after Richmond Pearson Hobson.

-“The British Empire, many pundits now agree, descended like a juggernaut upon the barbicans of the East, in search of loot.
+Yule and Burnell's 1886 Anglo-Indian dictionary Hobson-Jobson gives definitions and origins of words in common use by the British in colonial India in the late nineteenth century.
+The italicised words in the following paragraph all appear in the Hobson-Jobson dictionary.
+"The British Empire, many pundits now agree, descended like a juggernaut upon the barbicans of the East, in search of loot.
 The moguls of the raj went in palanquins, smoking cheroots, to sup toddy or sherbet on the verandahs of the gymkhana club, while the memsahibs fretted about the thugs in bandannas and dungarees who roamed the night like pariahs, plotting ghoulish deeds.”
-(Rushdie, 1992:81) Italicised words all appear in the Hobson-Jobson dictionary.
+(Rushdie, 1992:81)

 Sir Ronald Frank Hobson KCVO (1921-2017) was born in Edmonton, England to a poor family.
 He served in the Army during WWII.
 In 1948 he and Donald Gosling purchased a bombed-out plot of land in Holborn with permission to convert it into a carpark.
 They invested £100 each.
 In 1958 they bought National Car Parks (NCP) and then Green Flag in 1984.
 They sold NCP (which had 650 car parks by that time) in 1998 for £801m.
 They donated £25m towards the restoration of HMS Victory and paid for Queen Elizabeth the Queen Mother's birthday celebrations in 2000.